Curriculum X

 Who’s it for?

-We strongly recommend that you complete this module if you are interested in exploring continued fractions or sums and integrals.
+We strongly recommend that you complete this module if you are interested in exploring the later Y13 courses Continued Fractions or Sums and Integrals.

 What our students say